DLS Research

 3. Walsh Elementary is a small, underfunded, rural school in Colorado serving preschool through sixth grades.
 They introduced DLS in 2003, and four years later - against all odds - they had the highest reading scores in the state of Colorado, with 89% of the children scoring at or above grade level proficiency.

-4. This research study conducted at Omega International School focuses on the importance of preparing students holistically for becoming independent self-driven learners.
+4. This research study conducted at Omega International School in India, focuses on the importance of preparing students holistically for becoming independent self-driven learners.
 With Davis Learning Strategies being implemented at Lalaji Memorial Omega International School, Chennai(INDIA).
 Read Study Here

 5. A study published in 2001 showed that instead of the national average of 15% special needs referrals, the DLS classes had not a single special needs referral.
 Furthermore, instead of the national average of 5% gifted referrals, the DLS classes had an average of 20% gifted referrals - four times the national average.